MaastrichtU-IDS/dsri-documentation/website/docs/guide-vpn.md

 1. You will need to have an account at Maastricht University with an email ending with `@maastrichtuniversity.nl` or `@student.maastrichtuniversity.nl`.

-2. Request access to the DSRI for your account Please fill this [form 📬](/register). to provide us some information on what you plan to do with the DSRI.
+2. Request access to the DSRI for your account.
+Please fill this [form 📬](https://servicedesk.icts.maastrichtuniversity.nl/tas/public/ssp/content/serviceflow?unid=09acae9cdf454968bc94ad125b1f8e76&from=436967a9-738c-4112-b3f6-240a9847118e&openedFromService=true) to provide us some information on what you plan to do with the DSRI.

 ## Connect to the UM network